chef/chef-web-docs/layouts/shortcodes/delivery_integration_ldap_users_edit.md

 3. Click the plus sign (**+**) next to **Add a New User**.

-4. In the **Add New a User** text area, select one of two types for the new user.
+4. In the **Add New a User** text area, select one of two types for user.
 The selection box is grey for the active selection.

     **Internal** means you are manually adding the user to the Delivery database.

-    **LDAP** means the user is in an LDAP system that has been integrated to this Chef Automate.
+    **LDAP** means the user is in an LDAP system that has been integrated to this Workflow.

     If you select **Internal**, options for **Name and Email**, first name, last name, email address, and **Security Information**, a